| |

 called, “a two-fisted anti-hero with shades of the savagery and

 brutality of Robert E. Howard’s Conan.”
-Brackett also wrote mystery
+Brackett also wrote

 novels, which is what brought her to the attention of director